 What are the school hours?
 Students will be in school from 8:15am–3:00pm every day except for Wednesday.
 On Wednesday afternoons we will dismiss two hours early, at 1pm, to allow teachers to plan together and participate in professional development.
 We are committed to providing care during that time for all students, if they need it. (see “Before and After Care” section, below)

 How does drop-off and pick-up work?
 Student arrival happens between 8:00am and 8:30am.
-Kindergarten drop off uses our lower parking lot (accessible from Towanda Avenue to the south via Keyworth) and Kindergarteners enter the side door that is marked.
-All other student enter through our rear doors.
-Families arriving by car should access Towanda Avenue to the north of school via Grantley Avenue.
+K-2nd enter through the rear doors of the building and 3rd-5th enter through side doors A and B. Families dropping by car should access Towanda Avenue to the north of school via Grantley Avenue.
 Accessing at this point helps us prevent difficult back-up into our neighboring side streets.
 Families may park in a legal parking spot and walk their child in, or may pull up to the rear door to be greeted by an adult who will ensure that their student enters the building safely.
 Parents may also use our lower parking lot which is accessible from Towanda Avenue to the south via Keyworth Ave.
-Arrivals after 8:30am must enter through the front doors to receive a late pass.
+Arrivals after 8:30am must enter through the rear doors to receive a late pass until 9am.

 Student dismissal happens between 2:45pm and 3:00pm daily (with the exception of Wednesdays, when we dismiss early and student dismiss between 12:45pm and 1:00pm).
-ALL STUDENT DISMISS OUT OF THE REAR DOORS.
+ALL STUDENT DISMISS OUT OF THE REAR OR SIDE DOORS.
 Cars should access Towanda Avenue via Grantley Avenue to the north.
 Cars must have a pick-up placard displayed in the front window.
 Those who do not have a placard must come into the building in person to sign their child out.
 Late pick-ups after 3:00pm are handled through the front door and adults must enter the building to pick up their child.